ciena/ciena.saos10/docs/ciena.saos10.saos10_fps_module.rst

 Synopsis
 --------
-- This module provides declarative management of a forwarding domain
+- This module provides declarative management of a flow point